-In January 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, which amends the guidance in U.S. GAAP on the classification and measurement of financial instruments, in addition to certain disclosure requirements.
-This guidance is effective for fiscal years beginning after December 15, 2018, and early adoption is permitted.
-The Foundation is currently evaluating the impact that this guidance will have on its financial statements.
+In January 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, which amends the guidance in U.S. GAAP on the classification and measurement of financial instruments, in addition to certain disclosure requirements.
+This guidance is effective for fiscal years beginning after December 15, 2018 and early adoption is permitted.
+Management has evaluated the impact of adopting ASU 2016-01 on the Foundation's financial statements and related disclosures, and no adjustments were required to be made.